politie/ngx-formkit/projects/formkit/README.md

 FormKit ships with a few extra Validators:

 ### arrayMinChecked(`min: number`)
-Useful for checkbox lists (checks truthy values in the `control` value).
+Useful for checkbox lists (checks array length in the `control` value).

 ### arrayMaxChecked(`max: number`)
-Useful for checkbox lists (checks truthy values in the `control` value).
+Useful for checkbox lists (checks array length in the `control` value).

 These validators can be imported by importing the `FormKitValidators` class and calling one of the static methods: